SaiPrasad0507/Calculator_Project/README.md

-# Smart Python Calculator
+# Scientific Calculator in Python

-A menu-driven calculator application developed using Python.
+A menu-driven Scientific Calculator developed using Python.
-This project performs basic as well as some advanced mathematical operations with proper error handling and calculation history.
+This calculator performs basic arithmetic operations along with scientific calculations.

 ---